lodash/lodash/doc/README.md

 http://developer.chrome.com/stable/extensions/sandboxingEval.html

 #### Arguments
-1. `text` *(String)*: The template text.
+1. `text` *(string)*: The template text.
-2. `data` *(Object)*: The data object used to populate the text.
+2. `data` *(object)*: The data object used to populate the text.
-3. `options` *(Object)*: The options object. escape - The "escape" delimiter regexp. evaluate - The "evaluate" delimiter regexp. imports - An object of properties to import into the compiled template as local variables. interpolate - The "interpolate" delimiter regexp. sourceURL - The sourceURL of the template's compiled source. variable - The data object variable name.
+3. `options` *(object)*: The options object. escape - The "escape" delimiter regexp. evaluate - The "evaluate" delimiter regexp. imports - An object of properties to import into the compiled template as local variables. interpolate - The "interpolate" delimiter regexp. sourceURL - The sourceURL of the template's compiled source. variable - The data object variable name.

 #### Returns
-*(Function, String)*: Returns a compiled function when no `data` object  is given, else it returns the interpolated text.
+*((function, string)*): Returns a compiled function when no `data` object  is given, else it returns the interpolated text.

 #### Example
 ```js